-Are you fed up of receiving rejection letters in your pursuit to step up the ladder of your academic career?
+Are you fed up with receiving rejection letters in your pursuit to step up the ladder of your academic career?
 It can be tempting to give up, or even take a change of direction, if you feel like your applications aren’t getting you anywhere.
 Take a look at these four reasons why your academic CV could be ignored before you think about giving up on your dream career.
 Do remember that something as simple as reviewing your CV could be the answer.
 Your academic CV is the most critical step to earning an interview, so you should dedicate time to refine it and make it so impressive that recruiters simply feel compelled to pick up the phone and invite you for an interview.

 It’s not scannable

-Therefore, it’s imperative that your CV is formatted in a way that is easily scannable, so that recruiters can see your key achievements and relevant information in limited time.
+Therefore, it’s imperative that your CV is formatted in a way that is easily scannable so that recruiters can see your key achievements and relevant information in a limited time.
 It may help to use a CV template for academic job applications to ensure that it’s presented in a way that is easy to scan.

 You’re recycling your CV

 If you’re applying for numerous similar roles, you might be tempted to save time by using the same CV for each job application.
 CV recycling is probably the worst mistake you can make – it paints you out as someone who’s not passionate about the specific role and makes it look like you’re not committed to getting the job.

 To tailor your CV, start by taking some time to research the institution and analyse the job description.
 Then, adapt your CV to match your findings.
 The end results should paint you as someone who is a perfect fit for the role, who has proven relevant experience and can clearly match all the specific job requirements.

 Yes, it is a good idea to impress recruiters with expert knowledge and your understanding of technical detail, but it can actually be dangerous to use too much jargon in your CV.
 The HR department is likely to be doing the first sift through the applications, so if your CV is filled with technical terms, then you might be missing your chance to get your CV through to the next stage.